finn-no/fabric-issues/rfcs/0004-releases.md

 ### "Next" releases for ongoing work

-We can't allow a fixed release cycle to block us from getting immediate work into the hands of those who can't wait weeks for the next release.
-To solve this we should develop against a `next` branch that is constantly published to NPM and Eik using a `next` tag. (eg. `1.0.0-next.1`)
+We will develop against a `next` branch that is constantly published to NPM and Eik using a `next` tag. (eg. `1.0.0-next.1`) Testing of upcoming releases can be done internally by the team by installing the `next` version.
+Renovate bot updates will be made against next as well to avoid constant updates to main/master.
-Anyone needing a feature we have only just completed can install the `next` version while waiting for the next release window.
-Cutting an actual release then would simply be a matter of merging `next` into `main` and writing an upgrade guide.
+Cutting an actual release then will be a matter of merging `next` into `main` and writing an upgrade guide if necessary.

-### Backport bugfixes and urgent features

-Urgent work such as security or bug fixes can, as agreed upon by the team, go out on the main channel.
-To do so, we can cherry pick commits from next to main.
-Changelogs and slack notifications will go out and might include an explanation as to why we felt it was important enough to not wait for the next release cycle.
-Upgrade guides would typically not be required since such changes will likely not include new features or breaking changes.
-If for some reason they do, an upgrade guide would be necessary.
+## Eik

+Fabric libraries are available on Eik and are aliased.
+Aliasing gives us the ability to update everyone at the same time and keep teams on the same version across the Finn site.
+To help ensure that a new release isn't going to break everyones pages, we plan to update Eik aliases for new releases some days after the release itself.
+Current thought is that about 1 week later should be about right but we may adjust this.
+It might be that a day or 2 is enough, just enough to ensure that if there needs to be release fixups performed, we don't roll out the alias update until after.

 ## Implementation